Sleep Apnea & Snoring

-Central sleep apnea results when the brain fails to send proper signals to muscles responsible for breathing.
+- Central Sleep Apnea: When central sleep apnea (CSA) is present, the brain does not send the proper signals to the muscles responsible for breathing.

 Sleep Apnea Signs and Symptoms